 Because physicians need a further understanding of chronic lung diseases like PF, Rosas explains that having a large and accessible data set of PF or COPD cells is an essential tool to begin developing therapies to target the disease.

 Rosas led the study during his time at Harvard Medical School in Boston.
-The continuation of studies on IPF will continue in laboratories at Baylor College of Medicine.
+The studies on PF will continue in laboratories at Baylor College of Medicine.

 “Chronic lung diseases are one of the leading causes of morbidity and death in diagnosed patients, but this innovative technology is the starting point for more pointed research in terms of the pathogenesis and the mechanisms of the disease and also the potential therapy that could be derived from the information,” Rosas said.